lince-social/os/README.md

 # Configuration
 The path to the configuration file is in your config dir + lince/os.toml

-In Linux (Arch with Archinstall btw), the only system I tested it, the path would be ~/.config/lince/os.toml
+In Linux (Arch with Archinstall btw), the only system I tested it, the path would be ~/.config/lince/os.toml.

-Inside of that file each line will be treated in this way:
+Below is a listing of this package's features, explaining what they do and how do configure your os.toml to use them.

+<details><summary><h1>Anicca</h1></summary>

+Anicca means 'impermanence' in Pali, Nicca means the contrary: permanence.
+A fitting name for the specification of what persists.
+The Anicca feature deletes all files and directories that are in the same dir as a specified file or directory.
+Nicca specifies files and dirs that should be ignored from that clean slate wipe.

 > One dir up that line is put into a 'list' of dirs that will have everything in it removed, except the dir specified.

+(What?)

+Let's look into some examples.

 Let's say that the name of my user is 'myname', in this case the Home Directory would be '/home/myname', lets check out our mock dirs: